Iam-M-i-r-z-a/DLVAIA/README.md

     ➡️ [**ollama.com/download**](https://ollama.com/download)

 2.  **Install an LLM Model:**
-    After installing Ollama, open your terminal or command prompt and pull the `mistral:instruct` model.
+    After installing Ollama, open your terminal or command prompt and pull the `qwen3:8b` model.
 This is the default model used by DLVAIA.
     ```bash
-    ollama pull mistral:instruct
+    ollama pull qwen3:8b
     ```
     *(**Note:** You can choose a different model if you prefer, but remember to update the model name within the project's code accordingly.)*